DessimozLab/Rmath4-python/README.md

 This is a standalone Rmath library based on R version 4 for Python.
 It is based on the Rmath-julia and original Rmath-python package from Nick Tessore (https://github.com/ntessore/Rmath-python).

+This package was created in order to call statistical functions in numba generated code in non-python mode.

 Installation
 ------------